March Madness descends on women’s NCAA Tournament

 Stanford added another piece of history: Fran Belibi’s dunk on the break.
 She became the third women’s basketball player to dunk in an NCAA Tournament game, joining Candace Parker and Brittney Griner.

 Notre Dame’s Olivia Miles became the 18th player to have a triple-double in a women’s NCAA Tournament game when she had 10 points, 11 rebounds and 11 assists in the Irish’s win over UMass.
-There have been 37 triple-doubles this season — the second most ever in Division I history.
+There have been 37 triple-doubles this season – the second-most in Division I history.

-It was a long time coming according to Florida State coach Sue Semrau, whose team lost to Missouri State in it.
+It was a long time coming, according to Florida State coach Sue Semrau, whose team lost to Missouri State in the new round.

 ”It’s been way too long that this hasn’t been part of the women’s tournament,” Semrau said. ”It’s a learning process, but it was so vital.”